 Elon Musk stays mum on Titanic submarine disappearance despite Starlink connection

-The ship disappeared on Monday, sparking a search for the vessel before its life support systems fail
+The sub disappeared on Monday, sparking a search for the vessel before it runs out of oxygen

 Related video: Missing Titanic submarine: What happened to the Titan tourist submersible?